au-research/FAIR-data-101-training/README.md

-In the first week of each module participants watched two 45-minute live webinars, and in the second week they took part in a community discussion session (up to 16 participants per discussion group).
+In the first week of each module participants watched two 45-minute live webinars, and in the second week they took part in a [community discussion sessions](course-resources/community-discussion-factsheet.md) (up to 16 participants per discussion group).

 During each module participants also completed a set of activities and a quiz in their own time.
 The course was supported by a Slack channel, which allowed participants to ask questions to one